Harris Sixth Form Co-ordinated Admission Scheme

 The Harris Sixth Form publishes a common application form which is used by all applicants who wish a place at one (or more) of the above Academies.
 This application form allows the student to provide up to 4 choices of A levels and/or vocational Level 3 combination courses at 11 Academies.
 Students looking for a level 2 course will be able to do a combination of GCSEs and a vocational course at Harris Aspire Academy.
 Copies of the application pack including the form are available from Harris Sixth Form, 4th Floor, Norfolk House, Wellesley Road, Croydon, CR0 1LH.
 All applicants will be invited to a course discussion meeting to discuss their choice of course, career aspirations and likely suitability for courses.
 There will also be discussion about alternative courses should their predicted grades not be achieved.
 This course discussion meeting and the information collected other than the home address will not be used in any way to make decisions about the offer of courses which will be solely by application of the criteria below, after gathering information from the applicant’s current school on forecasts of grades.
 Application forms must be returned to the Harris Federation Sixth Form office by 31st March to be considered for the following year’s entry.
 Late applicants will only be considered after all on-time applicants have been offered places.

 To determine eligibility for admission, the Harris Sixth Form has specific criteria in relation to minimum entrance requirements for Year 12 based on GCSE grades or other measures of prior attainment.
 The Harris Sixth Form also has academic entry requirements for each course available based upon GCSE grades or other measures of prior attainment.
 These criteria will be the same for internal and external transfers to individual academies and will be published in its prospectus and on each participating Academy’s website.
-A copy of the criteria is attached on the right hand side of this page.

 Young people failing to meet the grades for their preferred course option will be offered alternative courses in line with their preferences if places are available within the Harris Sixth Form.